rotanen/lemma-info/syntax-explanation.md

 ]
 ```

-If `v = get` were used here, it would mean that `v` is equivalent to the `get` function, which is not what the programmer wants here, and would lead to a type error in the expression `f v`.
-Using `v =! get` means that `v` is the *result* of the `get` computation, rather than the computation itself.
-This distinction is unnecessary for computations without side effects, and the ordinary `=` can be used for those.
+The `=!` operator is never necessary for pure values - the ordinary `=` operator can be used to define terms with pure values.
+Using `=` with a right-hand side that contains side effects defines a term *that is an effect computation*.

-Note that Lemma's syntax for algebraic effects is not entirely "direct style", but uses
-the `=!` operator for explicit sequencing.
+Note that Lemma's syntax for algebraic effects is not entirely "direct style", but uses the `=!` operator for explicit sequencing.
 It is closer to Haskell's do-notation without `return`.
 This syntax preserves referential transparency but is slightly more verbose than direct style.

 The `=!` operator can only be used in local scope blocks and cannot be used in top-level definitions.

-In type signatures, the type of an effectful computation is indicated by a set of square brackets containing the effects,
-followed by the result type of the computation when completed:
+In type signatures, the type of an effectful computation is indicated by a set of square brackets containing the effects, followed by the result type of the computation when completed:

 ```Lemma
 @ [IO, State Int] String